mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 - The error e should be independent of X where X is the vector [X_1 ...
 X_d].
-For example, let our linear regression model represent the power consumption of an electronic device as a function of the load - P = P_0 + a L + e (P and L being the Power and Load random variables).
+For example, let our linear regression model represent the power consumption of an electronic device as a function of the load, and let us assume the model is P = P_0 + a L + e (P and L representing the Power and Load random variables, respectively).
-Then, the probabilistic nature of e should remain unaffected whether the Load L is 10% or 95%.
+The independence assumption dictates that the probabilistic nature of e should remain unaffected whether the Load L is 10%, 95%, or any other value.

 - The spread of e remains constant across all values of X. Going back to the previous example, e should not be more (or less) spread for the range of load values under study.